25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 Here’s the ultimate list of my favourite things to do in Split – you don’t want to miss!

-Split is one of the best places to visit in Croatia, so first of all, I recommend staying at least 3 nights to do it justice!
+Yes!
+Split is absolutely worth visiting, after Dubrovnik, this is the most popular spot in Croatia, it has beauty, history and charm, so first of all, I recommend staying at least 3 days to do it justice!

 Where To Stay In Split

 Now that you have more of an overview of Split, you’ll need to know where to stay!
-Split has a lot of accommodation choices, but the best central locations are the atmospheric Old Town, including Diocletian’s Palace, Riva and Veli Varos.
+For first-time visitors the most popular areas to stay in Split are the Old Town and Riva!

 Best Accommodation In Split